 • When we are safe, our brain gets the all-clear message and then we can access our intellectual mind (where we can make a proper assessment – and probably call 999 to get rid of the polar bear!).

+Fear can be healthy – it keeps us safe.
+It helps us avoid dangerous situations – it is sensible for someone who can’t swim to avoid deep water.
 Sometimes fear develops because a situation is unknown or outside of our control.
 We often overcome fear by learning a new skill or watching other people manage a particular situation.
 We learn to swim, watch our friends ride the rollercoaster or watch older siblings navigate the ramps at the skate park until we are comfortable to try it for ourselves.

 Children develop fears and generally overcome them as part of their development within a supportive, encouraging and nurturing environment.
 Some children may have a more fearful disposition (which may be impacted by the natural disposition of parents or caregivers or may be as a result of some changes or challenges in their lives, such as:

-• Illness
+• Fear of Illness

-• Loss
+• Fear of Loss

-We learn there are no such thing as monsters or that nothing actually changes in the dark.
-Some fears might have their place – a fear of a lake of crocodiles or a patch of sinking sand should always be avoided.
+Common childhood fears include fear of the dark, fear of clowns, fear of monsters in the cupboard or under the bed and fear of strangers or being alone.
+Many of these fears are overcome through experience, as we learn there are no such thing as monsters and that nothing actually changes in the dark.
+Some fears might have their place – a fear of a lake of crocodiles or a patch of sinking sand and these such things should always be avoided.

 New experiences bring with them unknown outcomes and the unknown is scary.
 As adults we have already overcome many fears and so we have (generally) a better reference guide.
 This reference guide is stored in our brains and our amygdala checks for danger and can quickly reconcile that all is well without having to trigger the fear response.
-For children, the reference guide is still being built and they may need more reassurance and support to recognise the fear and to work to overcome the fear.
+For childhood fears though, the reference guide is still being built and they may need more reassurance and support to recognise the fear and to work to overcome the fear.

+Fear creates an anxiety response and sometimes becomes a phobia.
 A phobia is when our amygdala has become heightened to a particular stimulus and it triggers the fear response to step in to protect us in a way that is disproportionate to the situation and where there is often no danger at all.

 The brain has become convinced that the danger is greater than it is – we begin reacting to the harmless house spider as if it were the ferocious polar bear.
 Our intellectual brain is hijacked by the amygdala and we go into survival mode (fight or flight).
+Our reference guide has become corrupted and we begin to see the danger not just as a spider itself but in anything previously linked to the spider – cobwebs, garden sheds or cardboard boxes could trigger the same response even in the absence of the actual spider.

+Phobias are split into two different categories – specific and complex.
 Specific phobias centre on a particular object, animal or activity, such as arachnophobia (the fear of spiders).
 If you do not come into contact with the source of your phobia very often, it may not affect your everyday life.
 However, with a complex phobia (such as agoraphobia, the fear of situations where escape may be difficult) leading a normal life may be very difficult.

 The NHS lists the following as some of the common specific phobias: